Menu Close

 Common myths

-Sometimes people think that mums only feel sad or stressed after the baby is born, but that’s not true.
-Mums can feel this way during pregnancy too.
-It’s important to take care of mum’s feelings before and after the baby comes.
-Such worries can include financial worries, which is a common issue when having a baby.
+Some people think that mothers only feel sad or stressed after the baby is born, but that’s not true.
+Mothers can feel this way during pregnancy too.
+It’s important to take care of mothers’ feelings before and after the baby comes.

 only mums can experience mental health issues